tonykylim/XenLoom_beta/README.md

    - Other useful things:
      - Microphone boom arm to hold webcam eg. https://www.amazon.ca/gp/product/B07QH4J3GZ/
      - Black umbrella, or a microphone boom arm to hold a black shade
-       - important for blocking ceiling lights
+       - important for blocking glare from ceiling lights

 ## Installing